 It is focused on our bodily feelings and emotions, and is very client-led in a gentle, safe and positive environment.

-And I also run a group day called "Personal Breakthrough", using Pesso Boyden methods, in Banbury and Oxford - details here.
+I run an ongoing group that meets regularly in Oxford, and also taster one-off days called "Personal Breakthrough", using Pesso Boyden methods, usually in Oxford - details here.

 For a testimonial from a participant in a Pesso Boyden group that I ran, please click here.